openedx/docs.openedx.org/source/educators/references/course_development/exercise_tools/multi_select.rst

 incorrect.
 The course team must set up each multi-select problem to have at least one correct answer.

-As a best practice, be sure that all of the answer choices are unambiguous, and avoid trick questions.
-Multi-select problems with ambiguity can be frustrating to learners, especially if the problems have a limited number of attempts.
+As a best practice, ensure all answer choices are unambiguous and avoid trick questions.
+Multi-select problems with ambiguity can frustrate learners, especially if the problems have a limited number of attempts.